Toronto Club: Overview

 Membership at the Toronto Club is by invitation only and is completely gender-neutral.
 The Club is strictly for members and their invited guests.

 The clubhouse is a 40,000 square foot, three-storey building.
 The facilities include four lounges, two à la carte dining rooms, a cocktail lounge, business centre and five private dining rooms.

-The Club provides reciprocal privileges with a collection of clubs in the United States and Europe.
+The Club provides reciprocal privileges with a collection of distinguished clubs in the North America, Europe, and Asia.

 The Club offers its members a programme of special events including: wine dinners featuring rare wines from its extensive cellar; regularly scheduled wine educational events; annual art dinners; an Annual Black-Tie Members’ Dinner at which a different distinguished member is honoured each year; high-profile guest speaker events; and a Christmas Buffet Luncheon.